minerllabs/minerl/docs/source/index.rst

   Learning: sparse rewards and hierarchical policies.

 - :code:`minerl` -- A rich python3 package for doing artificial intelligence
   research in Minecraft.
 This includes two major submodules.
+We develop :code:`minerl` in our spare time, `please consider supporting us on Patreon`_

   - :code:`minerl.env` -- A growing set of OpenAI Gym environments in Minecraft.
 These environments leverage a **synchronous**, **stable**, and **fast** fork of Microsoft Malmo called *MineRLEnv*.
   - :code:`minerl.data` -- The main python module for ext with the *MineRL-v0* dataset

+.. _please consider supporting us on Patreon: https://www.patreon.com/wguss_imushroom